CSCfi/mscr-docs/docs/voc-service/getting-started.md

 [Example Excel import file](../assets/concept_import_excel_example.xlsx)

 Note: Do not update existing concepts in this Excel file.
-If you update existing concepts with this file, the concepts will appear twice in the glossary.
+If you update existing concepts with this file, the concepts will appear twice in the vocabulary.

 1. Download the example Excel file for importing concepts.